zabulus/core/doc/README.incompatibilities.txt

     conform to the SQL standard.
 Starting with Firebird 2.5, only OLD column values are accessible to all the assignments of the SET clause.
     You can revert back to the legacy behavior via the OldSetClauseSemantics parameter of firebird.conf, if required.
-Please beware that this parameter is provided as a temporary solution for backward compatibility issues and will be deprecated in future Firebird versions.
+Please be aware that this parameter is provided as a temporary solution for backward compatibility issues and will be deprecated in future Firebird versions.